-At the 2018 annual convention of the East Bay, CA chapter of the Democratic Socialists of America, over 300 members of the then 800-person chapter voted on new chapter leadership as well as a priorities resolution deciding major strands of work the chapter would undertake for the next year.
+At the 2018 annual convention of the East Bay, California chapter of the Democratic Socialists of America, over 300 members of the then 800-person chapter voted on new chapter leadership as well as a priorities resolution deciding major strands of work the chapter would undertake for the next year.
 On that day, it was thrilling to be part of a socialist tradition that had nearly died out before the rise of DSA — it was a genuine democratic convention hotly debating politics.

 In DSA’s big tent, there are many political tendencies, but vibrant debates about the most strategic paths forward for socialists in the 21st century remain limited by our lack of experience.

 Up until our convention, many debates within East Bay DSA, like DSA as a whole, tended to be conducted on procedural and personal, rather than strategic or political grounds.
 In other words, most arguments boiled down to something like “this project is bad because the committee proposing it is structured the wrong way or composed of the wrong people” as opposed to “this project is bad because its assumptions about the political conditions in our society are incorrect.”

 The Bread & Roses platform attempted to move debate within the chapter towards politics, offering a mass-oriented, materialist approach that our resurgent socialist movement should take up.
 The document begins with with a critical analysis of the state of the left in 2018.
 In East Bay left politics in particular, “activistism,” horizontalism, and anarcho-liberalism have long been among the dominant modes of organizing, and it was this ineffective and inward-gazing mode that we hoped to break out of with the four areas of work we proposed the chapter undertake.

 - Fighting for universal social programs, including structural reforms like Medicare for All.

 - Rebuilding the power and militancy of organized labor through the rank-and-file strategy.